Your Road Trip Essentials Checklist

 According to VacationRenter, searches for RVs were up more than 350 percent at the beginning of the summer compared to the quarantine spring, and over twice the previous all-time high.
 So there’s a better than average chance that if you’re going on a road trip, you may be traversing the country with the comforts of home at your fingertips.
 To make it feel even more comfortable, you can bring some camping and entertainment essentials, above, then add these additional RV highlights.

 - Outdoor adventure blanket

 One of the highlights of road trips is discovering something different from home, including a different climate.
 If you’re heading north from wherever your starting point is, chances are you’ll soon find colder temps, especially if you’re traveling in the fall or winter.
 Be sure to bring the following so you’re not too cold to enjoy the scenery.

+One place you may want to visit in the fall and winter?
+The White Mountains in New Hampshire—you won’t believe the views!
 Next, read on to find out 11 destinations that are even better in the winter.